 What does EC value of your nutrient solution mean?

-Measuring the EC value is a useful and important indication to make a success of your growing.
+Measuring the EC value is a useful and important indication to make your growth a success.
 What is the EC value and how can you use it to make sure your plants receive the right amount of nutrients?

 Meaning of EC value

 EC stands for Electric Conductivity.
 Simply put, the EC value is the salt concentration in your substrate or nutrient solution.
 The salt concentration is a good indication of the available nutrients.
 This is why the EC value is important: it tells you if your plants are receiving the right amount of nutrients.